Athletics at the 1900 Summer Olympics – Men's 2500 metres steeplechase

 The men's 2500 metres steeplechase was a track & field athletics event at the 1900 Summer Olympics in Paris.
 It was the first time that a steeplechase race was held at the Olympics.
 The race was held on July 15, 1900, on a 500-metre track.
 Six athletes from six nations competed in the shorter of the two steeplechase events.
 The 4000 metre steeplechase race was held one day later.
-The event was won by George Orton of Canada, the nation's first gold medal in athletics.
+The event was won by George Orton of Canada, who represented the United States at the games.
 Sidney Robinson of Great Britain took silver, while Jean Chastanié of France earned bronze.

 Background

 This was the first Olympic steeplechase race, and the only time that an Olympic steeplechase race was held over the distance of 2500 metres.
 The 1900 Games introduced steeplechase events with this competition and the 4000 metres steeplechase.
 The next two Games would each feature a steeplechase, but at different distances: 2590 metres in 1904 and 3200 metres in 1908.
 There was no steeplechase event in 1912.
 After World War I, the now-standard 3000 metres steeplechase was introduced and has been held at every Games since.
 Women's steeplechase, also at 3000 metres, was added in 2008.

 Most of the American team did not compete due to the event being scheduled on a Sunday.